 - Ready and available room to grow.
 There are currently over 100 million acres in the United States that are ideal for algae to grow and produce renewable biofuel, providing market expansion opportunities for the current agricultural landscape.
 Additionally, algae can double or triple its biomass in a single day.
 Because of its rapid growth rate, less land is required to foster its growth compared to other biofuel feedstocks.

 The Manta Difference

 If you’re a history buff, you know that others have tried producing algae biofuel and failed to achieve a process without huge expenses to make it worthwhile.
-But they approached the process by using highly-controlled environments.
-At Manta Biofuel, we’re not manufacturing algae—we’re farming it.
-We’re motivated by the success from our nation’s agriculture to make a system that takes advantage of natural processes and is simple, scalable, reliable, and affordable.
+But they approached the process by using highly controlled environments.
+At Manta Biofuel, we’re not manufacturing algae; we’re farming it.
+We’re motivated by the success of our nation’s agriculture to make a system that takes advantage of natural processes and is simple, scalable, reliable, and affordable.

 Ready for some more numbers?
 This time, much more optimistic.
 2.75 billion metric tons of CO2 emissions could be avoided every year in the U.S. alone by using crude oil made from algae versus fossil fuels.

 Become the hero that the world needs today, and make the switch to algae biofuel.